-G6 Materials Corp. is a technology company creating value through the development of innovative graphene-based solutions.
+G6 Materials Corp. is a high-tech company with expertise in advanced materials and developing innovative composites for a wide range of industrial uses.
 Graphene Laboratories Inc., a wholly owned subsidiary of G6, sells a range of graphene-based products and other materials, including but not limited to conductive epoxies, high-performance composites, and R&D materials, with numerous customers from among the Fortune 500 list of companies, as well as NASA and leading universities.
 Graphene Laboratories Inc. is developing other innovative products including graphene-enhanced air purifiers and it plans to enter the global filtration market once all testing is complete and applicable government approvals are received.

 G6 has identified new graphene-based applications to accelerate growth into the future.
-Accordingly, the Company has a valuable IP portfolio currently comprised of five granted patents.
+Accordingly, the Company has a valuable IP portfolio currently comprising five granted patents.
 The Company's management team and employees have a deep understanding of graphene technology based on decades of aggregate academic and commercial experience.
-Graphene Laboratories Inc., with its ISO 9001-certified facility located in Ronkonkoma, New York, has established its premium research laboratory and scalable production facility and is equipped with a pilot-scale graphene oxide reactor as well as advanced analytical and material processing equipment.
+Graphene Laboratories Inc., a wholly owned subsidiary of G6 located in Ronkonkoma, New York, has established its premium research laboratory and scalable production facility is equipped with advanced analytical and material processing equipment.